 See → e-mobility.

 (Emissionshandel) Emissions trading is a tool to keep carbon emissions in check by putting environmental costs on company balance sheets.
 First, a tolerable total amount of greenhouse gas emissions is specified and a certificate is issued.
 Then, if a company emits more than the allocated amount, it must buy an allowance for each additional tonne of CO2 equivalents (see → greenhouse gases).
 These allowances can be traded between companies.
-The EU Emissions Trading Scheme (ETS) is currently the world’s biggest (China plans to introduce a nationwide scheme in 2017 that will be roughly twice the size), covering energy providers, energy-intensive industry, and civil aviation in the 28 EU member states.
+The EU Emissions Trading Scheme (ETS) is currently the world’s second-largest after China, covering energy providers, energy-intensive industry, and civil aviation in the 28 EU member states as well as Iceland, Lichtenstein, and Norway.
 An oversupply of allowances means that prices have fallen well short of what most experts say is needed to make electricity generation from fossil sources like coal more expensive compared to energy from clean power sources, such as renewables.

 (Energiewende-Paradox) Germany’s rapid development of renewable power has barely dented its CO2 emissions.
 Cheap renewable electricity has pushed down the wholesale power price (see → merit order effect), forcing gas out of the market.
 This, as well as low ETS CO₂ emission prices and the fall in global hard coal prices, give coal a competitive advantage over less carbon-intensive natural gas.
 The use of cheap, domestically mined – and highly carbon-intensive → lignite has increased.
 The year 2016 saw a partial switch from coal to gas, due to falling natural gas prices.
 While the classic Energiewende paradox – CO₂ reductions lag behind despite renewables expansion – could be a thing of the past, the phasing out of Germany’s last nuclear power plants by 2021-2022 could again lead to higher emissions.